lochness-labs/facebook-ingestion/README.md

 - [ ] TODO: Virtual environment instructions.
 - [ ] TODO: Add remaining deployment instructions.

+## Environments setup

+The `facebook-ingest/env/` contains the environment configuration files, one for each of your AWS environments.

+For example: substitute `example_enviroment.yaml` with `dev.yaml` for a development environment.

 ## Deployment instructions

 1. Open `env/dev.yaml` file and substitute:
    1. `000000000000` with your AWS account id.
    2. `example-data-s3-bucket-name` for your data lake AWS S3 bucket.
    3. `example-code-s3-bucket-name` for your code AWS S3 bucket.
-2. Make a secret on AWS Secrets Manager for your Facebook access token and save its name on the`secret_name` field in `facebook-ingest/env/dev.yaml`.
+2. Make a secret on AWS Secrets Manager for your Facebook access token and save its name on the`secret_name` field in your environment files located in `facebook-ingest/env/`.
    1. For example, we named it `accessToken-appId-appSecret-businessId/facebookApi/ingestion`.
 3. Make a IAM role for the Glue job, that includes all the required permissions (as per the example policy **that is coming soon, TODO**)
    1. Substitute its ARN in the `facebook-ingest/env/dev.yaml` file (`role_arn: arn:aws:iam::000000000000:role/example_glue_role`).
+4. Load required libraries:
+   1. Check and substitute s3 bucket and key as needed on the `wr`, `facebook_sdk` and `pandas` fields in your environment files located in `facebook-ingest/env/`.
+   2. Upload the libraries using the `s3_glue_libs_upload.sh` utility.
-4. Install npm dependencies: `npm install`.
+5. Install npm dependencies: `npm install`.
-5. Deploy on AWS with: `sls deploy --stage {stage}`.
+6. Deploy on AWS with: `sls deploy --stage {stage}`.
    1. Substitute `{stage}` with one of the available stages defined as the YAML files in the `facebook-ingest/env/` directory.

 ## Requirements

 - Node.js and NPM: https://nodejs.org/en/
 - Serverless Framework: https://www.serverless.com/framework/docs/getting-started/

-## Environments

-The `facebook-ingest/env/` contains the environment configuration files, one for each of your AWS environments.

-For example: substitute `example_enviroment.yaml` with `dev.yaml` for a development environment.

 ## Trigger Schedule: